kevinakasam/WTH-Burner/README.md

 #### Progress

+##### 30.07.2023 - CAD Beta Release (B1)

+Due the high interest in the WTH-Burner I decided to release the CAD file - I still want to impove various things, so there arent any STLs yet.
+You can use the CAD as a reference for whatever you want to use the WTH Burner on :) I will make a custom X-Carriage with the next update that's less limited by the V0.2 mounting holes - I also have to fix wall-thicknesses here and there and add some space around the hotend (The Red Lizard K1 Pro seems to be the best solution for this tiny space).
+The main assembly should be functional though.

 ##### 11.06.2023 - Swapped out the Dragon with the Red Lizard, the ceramic heater seems to be a much better choice for this little space
  <img src="pictures/IMG_2882.jpg" width="49%"/>  <img src="pictures/IMG_2883.jpg" width="49%"/>